Uni halls vs. private accommodation: How to choose

 Pay your own bills

-With student housing, you’ll have to foot the bills yourselves.
+With student housing, you may have to foot the bills on top of your monthly rent.
 This can easily add up, as you’ll have to cover:

-Bill payments can also cause rifts between house members, with disagreements over how often to have the heating on or how long to spend in the shower.
+Bill payments can also cause rifts between house members, with disagreements over how often to have the heating on, how long to spend in the shower, or even about paying the bills themselves.

 Different sized rooms

-Moving in with your friends sounds super exciting, until one of you has to take the box room.
-In student housing, some bedrooms are bigger than others, and deciding who gets the best room is never an easy conversation.
+Moving in with your friends sounds super exciting, until one of you has to take the small box room.
+In private accommodation, some bedrooms are bigger than others, and deciding who gets the best room is never an easy conversation.

 Sharing bathrooms

-If you’ve grown accustomed to your ensuite bathroom in halls, get ready to share a bathroom with your housemates.
-This can cause tension if you’re all getting ready for lectures at the same time, using the same toiletries or if some people are less tidy than others.
+Unlike many uni halls or residences, private student accommodation doesn’t usually come with an ensuite bathroom, which means sharing a bathroom with your housemates.
+This can cause tension if you’re all getting ready for lectures at the same time, using the same toiletries, or if some people are less tidy than others.

 Furnishings and fittings